Nectar-A-Gonzalez/ROS2-DifferentialRobot_Repository_Project/README.md

 git clone https://github.com/Nectar-A-Gonzalez/ROS2-DifferentialRobot_Repository_Project.git
 ```

-Move back to the root of the workspace to verify dependencies and build:<br>
+Move back to the root of the workspace to verify dependencies and then build the packages:<br>
 ```
 cd ../
 ```